“I’ve Felt Better And I Know Exactly Why: Self-Care” | Becca’s Story

 "I still struggle with my sensitivity not only to my own emotions but to others as well.
 However, with Jason's help and guidance, I've been able to start implementing ways to shield myself from being drained by those around me," Becca explained.

 "Jason understands that how I'm feeling isn't me being overemotional or 'out of control.'
 It's a result of my being so sensitive that I can feel others' moods and energies, and if I don't do something, those feelings and energies can drain me.
 It happens slowly sometimes, and I don't even realize it until Jason asks how I've been doing with it.
-He basically calls me out in the kindest way.
+He basically calls me out in the kindest way.”

 "I'm not sure if he actually knows I've been lacking or if it's a feeling or what, but every time he's asked me, I've realized that while I'm not feeling horrible, I've felt better, and I know exactly why: self-care.
 Maybe I slacked, and now I'm grouchy or touchy.
 But simple reminders to continue doing things for myself have truly helped me get through most of my dark and twisty days."

-Benefits of online therapy services
+Find your matchThe benefits of online therapy

 Takeaway